mattischrome/console-blog/content/posts/satin-island-tom-mccarthy-review/index.md

 - Novel
 - Fifteen
 title: 'Satin Island by Tom McCarthy: Review'
-heroImage: ../../assets/images/defaultHero.jpg
-description: As much as I wanted it to, Satin Island by Tom McCarthy did not win the Booker Prize.
-Having read it
 ---
 As much as I wanted it to, Satin Island by Tom McCarthy did not win the Booker Prize.
 Having read it all I realise it was a long shot.
 However it is an interesting book that deserved consideration, even if it does have some flaws.